 Each and every day, I see individuals coming to Mount Olivet to plan and purchase monuments for themselves and loved ones who have passed.
 Some designs are playful, others are serious.
 Most can best be described as traditional.
 I also see people decorating and cleaning grave stones, especially this time of year.
 For a modest fee, we are happy to professionally clean monuments with non-evasive techniques.
 We are now in a position to embark on making high quality repairs and restoration efforts to vintage stones on our grounds.

 Appell has over 25 years of experience preserving, restoring, and repairing gravestones and monuments.
 A recent work project of note is “the Knight’s Tomb” in Jamestown, quite possibly the oldest existing gravestone in America, dating back to the 1630s.
-Jonathan continues to spread his knowledge by participation in seminars and workshops around the country and assists historic cemeteries and burying grounds with recommendations on conservation equipment, tools and repair products.
+He continues to spread his knowledge by participation in seminars and workshops around the country and assists historic cemeteries and burying grounds with recommendations on conservation equipment, tools and repair products.

 The Power of the Internet